Knowledge Box Configuration

 - Relevance Score: When enabled, displays confidence scores or relevance indicators with the AI-generated answers

-- Show Message Icons: When enabled, displays icons alongside messages or answer sections for better visual organization
+- Enable Message Options: When enabled, provides additional interaction options alongside messages or answer sections

 Theme Color

-Choose a theme color preset for your Knowledge Box:
+The Theme Color setting allows you to choose a color scheme for your Knowledge Box:

-- Custom: Create a custom theme with your brand colors (see Custom Theme section below)
+- Custom: Create a custom theme with your brand colors using CSS variables (see Custom Theme section below)

 Create Custom Theme

-When you select "Custom" theme color, you can define specific CSS variables to match your brand:
+When you select "Custom" from the Theme Color dropdown, you can define specific CSS variables to match your brand identity:

 :root {